ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 our FreezeCoin Java application and all of its dependencies in a single fat jar.
 Note, this step has to be repeated after any changes are made to the Java source code of our application.

-Having created out application, we can now use our FreezeCoin app:
+Having created our application, we can now use our FreezeCoin app:
 ```shell
 $ java -cp build/libs/appkit-examples-3.1.0-all.jar \
       org.ergoplatform.appkit.example.FreezeCoin  1000000000